Empty Property Loan

 - Energy efficiency work to insulate lofts, hot water tanks, pipes and cavity walls, and other energy efficiency works.

-The grant can be used to pay a maximum of 15% of the eligible works for the services of an architect, a surveyor or a combination of both.
+The loan can be used to pay a maximum of 15% of the eligible works for the services of an architect, a surveyor or a combination of both.

 What are the terms and conditions?

-The applicant must agree to pay the difference between the builder’s costs for the total of the eligible work and the amount of grant before the scheme will proceed.
+The applicant must agree to pay the difference between the builder’s costs for the total of the eligible work and the amount of loan before the scheme will proceed.

 Work covered by the applicant’s own building insurance will not be covered by this scheme.

-Where appropriate the grant will be secured against the property and lodged with Her Majesty’s Land Registry or the Land Charges Register, whichever is applicable.
+Where appropriate the loan will be secured against the property and lodged with Her Majesty’s Land Registry or the Land Charges Register, whichever is applicable.

 How long do I have to make up my mind once the application has been made?